goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 The most popular AI systems of today, like Large Language Models for text and Latent Diffusion Models for images and video, are based on a statistical concept called the neural network.

 Neural networks are nothing new.
-Their mathematical backbone has existed for a couple of centuries since Carl Friedrich Gauss developed it to predict the movement of planets.
+Their mathematical seed has existed for a couple of centuries since Carl Friedrich Gauss developed least squares to predict the movement of planets.

 The inspiration comes from the structure of the brain and its interconnected neurons.
 Each one of the artificial neurons in the network is nothing but a mathematical function: numbers go in, numbers come out.
 Because these functions are interconnected like neurons, results are fed from one into the next, on and on until a transformed result drops out of the model.